 The first reason is that if your illness isn’t fond of colder weather you will be feeling worse than you did during the summer months.

-Secondly, the Christmas season involves more than gathering with friends and family.
+Secondly, Christmas with chronic illness involves more than gathering with friends and family.
 There’s shopping, baking, and decorating that also needs to be done.

-Keep your illness and limitations in mind when accepting invitations.
-Give yourself time to rest beforehand and afterwards.
+Keep your chronic illness and limitations in mind when accepting invitations.
+Give yourself time to rest beforehand and afterward.
 Do what you can and enjoy the heck out of every moment!

 Think twice before indulging in holiday foods or beverages.